Shakin’ All Over

 Sorry, they were just lame.
 The whole thing was just absurd, but they were self-sufficient and for whatever reason, built great chairs and stuff.
 People love Shaker furniture to this very day.
 Our Enfield Shakers were huge hits in the seed industry.
 Read more about them on Wikipedia.
 People forget that they were an apocalyptic cult too.

-Enfield’s Shaker Village doesn’t really exist like it used to, but my “visit” there in 2009 happened to be the very first thing I did in Enfield.
-Fancy that.
+Enfield’s Shaker Village doesn’t really exist like it used to, but my “visit” there in 2009 happened to be the very first thing I did in Enfield for this website.

 Let’s go upstairs.